 Greg Karow C.B.O.

-Mr. Karow is the CEO of Code Educational Opportunities, providing education based on current building codes, as well as code consultation and assistance to design professionals.
-He has an extensive background in developing and presenting various types of building code and related seminars.
-Previous career paths included a staff instructor with the International Code Council and with the State of Minnesota Codes and Standards Division.
-Mr. Karow has instructed in a Building Inspection Technology program at a local community college.
-He has served as a building official for various municipalities.
+Mr. Karow is the CEO of Code Educational Opportunities providing education based on current building codes.
+He also provides service as a building code specialist for design professionals and stakeholders in the industry.
+Mr. Karow has an extensive background in developing and presenting various types of building code and related seminars.
+Previous career paths included staff instructor with the International Code Council and with the State of Minnesota Codes and Standards Division.
+He has instructed in a Building Inspection Technology program at a local community college.
 Mr. Karow is a certified building official in Minnesota and holds ICC certifications as a Certified Building Official, ICC Plans Examiner, ICC Building Inspector and ICC Building Code Specialist.

 AIA Provider Statement:

 HalfMoon Education Inc. is a registered provider of AIA-approved continuing education under Provider Number J885.
 All registered AIA/CES Providers must comply with the AIA Standards for Continuing Education Programs.
 Any questions or concerns about this provider of learning program may be sent to AIA/CES (firstname.lastname@example.org or (800) AIA 3837, Option 3).